I’m Rupert Paul and I love

 I started writing about bikes in 1985 when I got a job on Performance Bikes magazine.
 I’d already made my first wiring harness by then, after studying motorcycle engineering at Merton Technical College, and I’d also been a road and race mechanic at Steve Wynne’s Sports Motorcycles.
 At Performance Bikes I somehow progressed to being the editor between 1988 and 1994, before doing tons of other magazine stuff.
 What a lark it was.

 I’ve ridden about 1000 different bike models over the years.
 The best one was Nicky Hayden’s 2006 V5 Honda RC211V, but I think even the humblest motorcycle has something cool about it.
 I’ve also interviewed scores of special builders and race teams all over Europe, and it’s made me fascinated by one-off machines.
-I’m currently applying the finishing touches to my old friend John Robinson’s Enfield 500 twin, which I hope will be at the Bike Shed show in May.
+In 2019 I finished building a custom bike out of my old friend John Robinson’s Enfield 500 twin.
+It was featured on the cover of Classic Bike in autumn 2022, and in Moto Revue Classic (in French) in spring 2023.

 I love racing too.
-Over the past few years I’ve helped spanner and cook for classic racer and former British Short Track champion Peter Boast.
-We’ve been to the Isle of Man, Belgium, Germany and the UK.
-For 2019 Peter and team mate Guy Martin are riding Team Classic Suzuki’s Katana in the European Classic Endurance Championship.
-We’ll be at Spa, Paul Ricard, Oschersleben and Misano.
+Before the pandemic I helped spanner and cook for classic racer and former British Short Track champion Peter Boast.
+We went to the Isle of Man, Belgium, Germany and the UK and it was absolutely wonderful.